BioNTech and Autolus Announce Strategic CAR-T Cell Therapy Collaboration to Advance Pipeline and Expand Late-Stage Programs

 About BioNTech’s cell and gene therapy portfolio

 BioNTech has been active in the development of cell and gene therapies since 2009.
-Today, it is a core platform technology in BioNTech’s pipeline.
+Today, it is one core platform technology in BioNTech’s pipeline.
 BioNTech is investing in multiple platform technologies with the aim to lead in the field.
-BioNTech’s engineered cell therapy portfolio features both chimeric antigen receptor (CAR) and T cell receptor (TCRs) or individualized T cell receptor therapeutic drug candidates.
+BioNTech’s engineered cell therapy portfolio features both chimeric antigen receptor (CAR) and T-cell receptor (TCRs) or individualized T-cell receptor therapeutic drug candidates.

 BNT211 is BioNTech’s most advanced cell therapy development program.
 BNT211 is an autologous Claudin-6 (CLDN6)-targeting CAR-T cell therapy candidate that is being tested alone and in combination with a CAR-T cell Amplifying RNA Vaccine (“CARVac”), encoding CLDN6.
 The CAR-T cells are equipped with a second-generation CAR of high sensitivity and specificity.
 CARVac is intended to support in vivo expansion of CAR-T cells to increase their persistence and efficacy.
 CLDN6 is expressed on multiple solid tumors such as ovarian cancer, sarcoma, testicular cancer, endometrial cancer and gastric cancer.
 BioNTech plans to initiate its first pivotal Phase 2 trial evaluating BNT211 in 2L+ germ cell tumors in 2024 and is continuing to assess additional indications for further development.